 It scores text as a number between 0 and 100.
 The closer to 100, the easier the text is to read.
 By way of example, Harry Potter scores 70 on the Flesch index, the Harvard Law review scores a little over 30.
 Flesch Reading ease considers two factors; average syllable count per word, and average sentence length.

 The Flesch-Kincaid (F-K) formula for readability is a related formula.
 In this case, the score equates to the level of education required to easily understand the content.
 Grade 8 or less is often cited as the gold standard if looking to communicate to a wide audience.
 It was originally developed for the US Navy in the 1970s to measure the difficulty of its technical manuals.

 This formula is now the most common measurement associated with plain language.
 For example, the state of Pennsylvania passed a law that required vehicle insurance documents to be written in English with a reading level of 9th grade.

 Software solutions like MS Word or indeed our own also include these scores.
 And if you want to have the highest levels of readability in your content, it’s wise to check the grade level.

 Now, there’s absolutely a place for emojis.
 But innovation shouldn’t come at the cost of clear communication.
 Keep long sentences to a minimum.
 Reduce jargon.
 Use very little passive voice.

 Your customers will reward you with their loyalty.

 - Language is not static, it’s constantly evolving.
 Technology advances have accelerated the change in how we communicate and the language we use.

-- Social media and smart phones have shortened attention span, and use of emojis and acronyms now proliferate.
+- Social media and smartphones have shortened attention span, and the use of emojis and acronyms now proliferate.